 First of all, let me explain how I have judged these websites.
-I am going to review them in several areas:
+I am going to review them in three areas:

 - Level of English – this means how well the website owner speaks English.
-Most IELTS websites are actually written by people who cannot speak English well and they will just teach you pointless vocabulary and incorrect grammar.
+Most IELTS websites are unfortunately run by people who cannot speak English well and they will just teach you pointless vocabulary and incorrect grammar.

 - IELTS Knowledge – this means how well the website owner knows the IELTS exam.
 There are some people who have perfect English skills but have great misunderstandings about the actual exam.
 For example, they do not understand the marking criteria or question types.

-- Trust – this will refer to whether the website owner has engaged in plagiarism or other forms of theft, as well as unethical practices like making false promises or otherwise deliberately misleading.
+- Trust – this will refer to whether the website owner has engaged in plagiarism or other forms of theft, as well as unethical practices like making false promises or deliberately misleading you.